 - Bulletproof coffee (butter and Medium Chain Triglycerides)

 - Bratwurst sausages or cheese omelet with bacon for lunch

 - Bananas, any fruit or mixed, salted nuts for snacks

 - A daily multi-vitamin and mineral additives for my water

 - I occasionally eat Fatso peanut butter (by the spoonful)

 I have been enjoying this diet for a couple of months now.
 So far, I feel much better.
 Apart from the psoriasis and arthritis, I sleep better, have more energy and have very good mental clarity.
 I also spend less time feeling hungry.
-A solid feed of beef lasts longer than most meals that I eat.
+A solid feed of beef seems to keep me full longer.
 I have not experienced any meaningful weight loss or gain.
 I have been monitoring my weight daily.
 I started at 162 lbs while I was researching Carnivore.
 Throughout this entire process, I have fluctuated between 155 and 160 lbs.
-I do feel (and think I look) a bit leaner, but no real change in my weight.
+I do feel (and think I look) a bit leaner, but no significant change in my weight.

 Fast-forward to today (March 25th at time of writing).
 My psoriasis is in great shape, without prescription drugs.
 The arthritis in my knees and hips is completely gone.
 I’m lean and toned with lots of energy.
 I would absolutely recommend this to anyone.
 Although some use it for weight loss, I think it’s best characteristic is the clean eating.